pfheatwole/thesis/source/foil_geometry.rst

    \vec{r}_{LE/O}^f = \vec{r}_{LE/RP}^f + \vec{r}_{RP/O}^f

-Although this decomposition increases model complexity, the additional flexibility enables a net decrease in complexity by allowing a designer to choose whichever point in a section's coordinate system will produce the simplest geometry specification.
+Although this decomposition increases model complexity, the additional flexibility allows a designer to choose whichever point in each section's coordinate system will produce the simplest geometry specification.
+The basic model :eq:`basic-equation` is replaced by an expanded equation with a new set of design curves:

-..
-This value becomes most apparent when the design curves are able to take on much simpler, **parametric** forms.

-With this decomposition, the basic model :eq:`basic-equation` is replaced by an expanded equation with a new set of design curves:

 ..
 Note that the leading edges remain the section origins.